Creating Your Own Pension Plan

 Retirement should not be a surprise.
-You will retire and retire with confidence.
+You can retire confidently.

 At this point, you may be considering seeking the advice of a financial planner who is licensed in your province.
 If you already have an advisor, don’t hesitate to ask all your questions, and tell them what you want your retirement to look like.
 Are you confident that your current advisor, broker or bank is providing you with the best advice?
 It is often prudent to get a second opinion.
 A second opinion never hurts.

 What if you find jargon going over your head or product explanations too complicated to follow?
 Consider basing your decision on relationships, either through recommendations or your own good judgment.
 Attend free seminars/webinars and if you are unsure, attend more than one.
 Don’t judge your attendance based solely on the speaker.
 Very often you will learn as much from fellow attendees.
 Also, don’t go alone.
 Better to have someone you can share ideas with.
 Focus on a topic.
 The government complicates retirement issues; find someone who can simplify them!

 Planning your retirement is not a one-day event.
 The tools in this article should help you get on your way to a solid retirement income plan.
 Take each step and work through it.
 Retirement should not be a surprise.
 You will retire confidently.